Vahid-Kosari/fenjan_website/ReadME.md

 The main idea of this application comes from a similar Flask-driven application in conjunction with MySQL by [mh-salari](https://github.com/mh-salari).

-This project has been renovated using Django and JavaScript to create this web application interface.
+This project has been renovated using Django and JavaScript to create this web application back-end and interface.

 # Distinctiveness and Complexity